smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 ##### Developer Considerations

 Overall, as a developer there are some ways to write the most optimized SQL from the start.
 1. Use indexes: Indexes can greatly improve the speed of your queries.
-Make sure to use indexes on columns that are frequently used in WHERE, JOIN, and ORDER BY clauses.
+Make sure to use indexes on columns that are frequently used in `WHERE`, `JOIN`, and `ORDER BY` clauses.

-2. Avoid using wildcard characters: Using wildcard characters in a SELECT statement can slow down your query.
+2. Avoid using wildcard characters: Using wildcard characters in a `SELECT` statement can slow down your query.
 Instead, use specific column names.

 3. Use the correct data types: Using the appropriate data types for columns can help improve query performance, as well as reduce storage requirements.